1.5. One month in without a smartphone -- growing doubts about the value of technology in general

-At a thrift shop, I also found a whole shelf of CDs and picked up a a handful for a dollar each (one included Gershwin’s Rhapsody in Blue, which brought memories of watching Fantasia back to my kids).
-I realize that I could get classical music from a radio, from Spotify, or elsewhere, but I like being offline.
-I like having more control and awareness of what I’m listening to.
-I like being unplugged.
-There’s something deeply calming about it, not to be interrupted by someone speaking between each track.
+At a thrift shop, I also found a whole shelf of CDs and picked up a handful for a dollar each (one included Gershwin’s Rhapsody in Blue, which brought memories of watching Fantasia back to my kids).
+I realized that I could get classical music from the radio, from Spotify, or elsewhere, but I liked being offline.
+I liked having more control and awareness of what I’m listening to.
+I liked being unplugged.
+There was something deeply calming about it, not to be interrupted by someone speaking between each track.

-The point and shoot camera I bought (a Canon Powershot Elph 180) has been disappointing.
-I thought that even with a point and shoot, I wouldn’t need to do much besides press a button.
+The point-and-shoot camera I bought (a Canon Powershot Elph 180) was disappointing.
+I thought that even with a point-and-shoot, I wouldn’t need to do much besides press a button.
 Nope.
 I have to re-learn how to use a camera as well.
 Even after learning how to use it, though, the pictures are still poor.
-I searched online for a better point and shoot and realized that all good options cost more than I want to spend (for example, most decent options are around $500).
+I searched online for a better point and shoot and realized that all good options cost more than I wanted to spend.

-As I played around with the DSLR, I realized that it takes fantastic pictures!
+As I played around with the DSLR, I realized that it took fantastic pictures!
 I ordered some smaller lenses (35 mm and 50 mm) to make it more portable, rather than the default 18-55 mm zoom lens.
-Granted, this DSLR is bulky and not something I can stuff in my pocket.
+Granted, this DSLR was bulky and not something I could stuff in my pocket.
 But you know what?
-I’ve noticed that I mostly just take pictures during events.
+I’ve noticed that I mostly just took pictures during events.
 For example, a final track meet for my daughter.
 Or a trip to a new place.
 Or during a social outing somewhere.
-During these events, it’s okay to bring a camera.
-I don’t actually need to have a camera always in my pocket (and if I do, my flip phone has a crappy camera that I can resort to, for example, to take a picture of where I parked).
+During these events, it was okay to bring a bulky camera.
+I didn’t actually need to have a camera always in my pocket (and if I did, my flip phone had a crappy camera that I could resort to, for example, to take a picture of where I parked).

-I just printed out the Nikon D60 manual (200 pages long), and have started to read it, re-learning how to actually use the camera.
-I have to remember what aperture, ISO, shutter-speed priority, aperture priority, F-stops, etc., all mean.
-I’d forgotten how smartphones have basically made cameras so dead simple that one doesn’t need to know anything about photography anymore.
+I printed out the Nikon D60 manual (200 pages long) and started to read it, re-learning how to actually use the camera.
+I had to remember what aperture, ISO, shutter-speed priority, aperture priority, F-stops, etc., all mean.
+I’d forgotten how smartphones have basically made cameras so easy to use that one doesn’t need to know anything about photography anymore.

-Rediscovering my old camera made me think that perhaps those apps on my smartphone that I thought were indispensible — the camera, the mapping application, etc. — might not be so great after all.
+Rediscovering my old camera made me think that perhaps those apps on my smartphone that I thought were indispensable—the camera, the mapping application, etc.—might not be so helpful after all.
 Could life actually be better without them?
 So far, yes!
 Taking pictures was fun again.
 I felt like I was rediscovering photography.
 Here are some pictures I took with the DSLR.

-I thought back to the photography classes I took in high school and loving it (especially developing photos in the darkroom).
-In using a smartphone, I seem to have totally forgotten how enjoyable it actually is to take pictures — for example, to swap in a 50 mm lens and take closeups so that the background totally blurs out, directing focus to the subject.
+I thought back to the photography classes I took in high school (especially developing photos in the darkroom).
+I loved those classes!
+In using a smartphone, I grew to forget how enjoyable it actually was to take pictures—for example, to swap in a 50 mm lens and take closeups so that the background totally blurs out, directing focus to the subject.

 Flip phones and Voxer, texting

-I am still glad that I got a phone with an Android operating system (Android 9) so that I can sideload APKs onto it.
-As I said previously, the screen is so small and the interaction so tedious that even if you were to sideload a social media app onto it, the app would be too cumbersome to use.
-To use Voxer, I have to triple-click my asterisk key to switch my cursor into mouse mode, slowly move the mouse over the the buttons I want to use, etc. When finished, I triple-click twice to switch back to D-pad mode.
+I was still glad that I had gotten a phone with an Android operating system (Android 9) so that I could sideload APKs onto it.
+As I had said previously, the screen was so small and the interaction so tedious that even if I were to sideload a social media app onto it, the app would be too cumbersome to use.
+To use Voxer, I had to triple-click my asterisk key to switch my cursor into mouse mode, slowly move the mouse over the buttons I wanted to use, etc. When finished, I triple-clicked twice to switch back to D-pad mode.

-I admit, though, that after having more real time conversations with my wife over the phone, I prefer those real-time conversations to Voxer.
-But real-time conversations aren’t always convenient, for example, if I’m focused on some task or a meeting and my wife wants to chat, or when I want to chat but she has a meeting right then.
-In those situations, Voxer works better.
-This is a scenario that I’m sort of mixed about.
-Presumably, having a basic phone helps reduce disruptions.
-However, if I always take calls in real-time, I open myself to more disruptions.
-But disruptions from my family are usually good ones that I welcome.
-And ultimately, I’d like to talk on the phone more with my family.
-So I’m not really looking to find a better way to text because, as Jonathan Foer writes, texting diminishes us.
-Foer explains:
+I admit, though, that after having more real-time conversations with my wife over the phone, I preferred those real-time conversations to Voxer.
+But real-time conversations weren’t always convenient, for example, if I was focused on some task or a meeting and my wife wanted to chat, or when I wanted to chat but she had a meeting right then.
+In those situations, Voxer worked better.
+This was a scenario that I was sort of mixed about.
+Presumably, having a basic phone helped reduce disruptions.
+However, if I always took calls in real-time, I opened myself to more disruptions.
+But disruptions from my family were usually good ones that I welcomed.
+And ultimately, I liked to have talked on the phone more with my family.
+So I wasn’t really looking to find a better way to text because, as Jonathan Foer wrote, texting diminished us.
+Foer explained:

 Most of our communication technologies [e.g., texting] began as substitutes for an impossible activity.
 We couldn’t always see one another face to face, so the telephone made it possible to keep in touch at a distance. …

 But then a funny thing happened: we began to prefer the diminished substitutes.
 It’s easier to make a phone call than to make the effort to see someone in person.
-Leaving a message on someone’s machine is easier than having a phone conversation — you can say what you need to say without a response; it’s easier to check in without becoming entangled.
-So we began calling when we knew no one would pick up.
-Shooting off an email is easier still, because one can further hide behind the absence of vocal inflection, and of course there’s no chance of accidentally catching someone.
+Leaving a message on someone’s machine is easier than having a phone conversation—you can say what you need to say without a response. . . .
 With texting, the expectation for articulateness is further reduced, and another shell is offered to hide in.
-Each step “forward” has made it easier — just a little — to avoid the emotional work of being present, to convey information rather than humanity.
+Each step “forward” has made it easier—just a little—to avoid the emotional work of being present, to convey information rather than humanity.
 (Jonathan Safran Foer: technology is diminishing us)

 In other words, technologies like texting and email start off as substitutes for challenging scenarios (like the one I described).
 But then these technologies become the default rather than more in-person, real-time interactions because the substitutes take less emotional energy and effort.
 But they are diminished forms of communication.

-Perhaps I need to stop looking for ways to text from a flip phone and instead actually use the phone more.
+Perhaps I needed to stop looking for ways to text from a flip phone and instead actually use the phone more.
 In short, to use my phone as a phone.
-(Seeing that last line as a revelation is astonishing.)
-I’m not great at phone conversations, I admit, but I shouldn’t be looking for ways to texts instead of use the phone.
-I imagine that, like all the other activities I’ve learned to enjoy (driving within an app, taking pictures with a real camera, etc.), speaking with other humans on the phone is something that will enrich my life more, if I but take the effort to do it.
+(Seeing that last line as a revelation was astonishing.)
+I wasn’t great at phone conversations, I admit, but I shouldn’t have been looking for ways to text instead of talking on the phone.
+I imagined that, like all the other activities I had learned to enjoy (driving within an app, taking pictures with a real camera, etc.), speaking with other humans on the phone was something that would enrich my life more, if I put in the effort to do it.

 Deeper doubts about technology

-I keep looking for opportunities to get less techy in my life.
-I have started to have deeper doubts about the value of the technology that has transformed our lives.
-I’ve begun to wonder whether technology has made our lives worse.
-For sure, all of these single-function devices I’ve resorted to are forms of technology, so I’m not so sure why I’ve turned against the latest forms of tech.
-The DSLR camera is a much more sophisticated piece of technology than a pinhole camera, for example, and probably more sophisticated than a smartphone camera.
-My flip phone is an incredible piece of technology too, no doubt.
-And so is a music CD.
-Maybe it’s all just novel and different to revert to retro tech, a phase I’ll soon outgrow.
+I kept looking for opportunities to get less techy in my life.
+I started to have deeper doubts about the value of technology that had transformed our lives.
+I began to wonder whether technology made our lives worse.
+For sure, all of these single-function devices I had resorted to were forms of technology, so I wasn’t so sure why I had turned against the latest forms of tech.
+The DSLR camera was a much more sophisticated piece of technology than a pinhole camera, for example, and probably more sophisticated than a smartphone camera.
+My flip phone was a remarkable piece of technology too, no doubt.
+And so was the music CD.
+Perhaps it was simply novel and different for me to revert to retro technology, a phase I would soon outgrow.

-But it seems like the technology that I’m reacting against today is the always online, always connected tech that entails apps and screens with incoming messages and other information to continually distract and pull away or fragment my attention, or which pull us away from others in a more diminished, reduced way.
+But it seemed like the technology that I was reacting against at that time was the always online, always connected tech that entailed apps and screens with incoming messages and other information to continually distract and pull away or fragment my attention, or which pulled us away from others in a more diminished, reduced way.
 I tried searching for some articles on this topic, like, is technology just making everything worse, and found this video: “How Social Media is Destroying Society,” by Common Knowledge (youtube.com/watch?v=yJ9oEi3Yyg0).

-The video is great but doesn’t make strong enough recommendations toward the end, opting instead for balance.
+The video was great but didn’t make strong enough recommendations toward the end, opting instead for balance.
 If you watch the video, be sure to read through some of the comments on the video too.
 Here are a few comments I liked: